Pixeltica/AsepriteExtensions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "[REQUEST]"
-about: Suggest an idea for this project
+about: Request a new feature or functionality
-title: ''
+title: "[REQUEST]"
-labels: ''
+labels: request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the feature / functionality you'd like to see:**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+Describe what you want added and how do you think it would or should work.

+**Why do you want this added / how would you use it:**
+Why do you want this feature of functionality added?
+How will it help or how will you use it?

+**Any additional details:**
-Add any other context or screenshots about the feature request here.
+Add any other context such links, similar examples, or screenshots, to help me understand your request as much as possible.